vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 ## Let's get rect!

 Upon writing this post, I had read a couple of papers and articles, also I peeked at VMProtect2 binary a bit before so I had a general idea of where to start.
-Moreover my friend told me where the VM begins, people call it vm_entry, so that will also be a starting point.
+Moreover my friend told me where the VM begins, people call it VM entry, so that will also be a starting point.

 But still, the binary is virtualized with 100% complexity, it could be more and more complicated than what I expect of course.